ViktorNova/architect/README.md

 porteus-aur
 ===========

-Port of the Arch Linux tools ABS and AUR to build native .xzm packages for Porteus Linux/Slackware automatically utilizing the source repositories from Arch Linux and the Arch User Repository (AUR)
+Port of the Arch Linux tools makepke, ABS, and AUR to build native .xzm packages for Porteus Linux/Slackware automatically utilizing the source repositories from Arch Linux and the Arch User Repository (AUR)

 Do all this  as normal user!!!